Lakemere Human-Induced Regeneration Project

 Project Information:

-Lakemere Human-Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located at Lakemere Station, approximately 100km west of Bourke in New South Wales.
-Registered in July 2015, the project covers a significant area of 18,962 hectares within the Mulga Lands bioregion.
+Lakemere Human-Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located at Lakemere Station, approximately 100km west of Bourke in the Mulga Lands bioregion of New South Wales.
+It was registered in July 2015 and covers an area of 18,962.49 ha.
+The general land use in the Bourke region is pastoralism, primarily mixed farming operations focusing on cattle and sheep grazing.